ianlintner/forum/memory-bank/activeContext.md

 ## Open Questions/Issues

+- How to implement a formal BDI (Beliefs, Desires, Intentions) model for senator reasoning?
+- What strategies for multi-session memory would allow senators to learn over time?
-- How to balance player interjection frequency?
+- How to enhance coalition formation and political maneuvering dynamics?
 - Should speeches by AI and player be evaluated differently?
-- Need to ensure player choices have meaningful impact on debate outcomes
-- Consider how to handle player reputation changes based on speech style
+- How to maintain performance with increased agent complexity?

 [2025-04-14 20:18:00] - **Package Structure Reorganization**
 - Code being reorganized from flat structure to proper Python package